habedi/omni-lpr/README.md

 * **`detect_and_recognize_plate_from_path`**: Detects and recognizes license plates from an image at a given URL or local file path.
 * **`list_models`**: Lists the available detector and OCR models.

+The figure below shows a screenshot of the [MCP Inspector](https://github.com/modelcontextprotocol/inspector) tool connected to the Omni-LPR server.

 <div align="center">
   <picture>